dlax/pglift/docs/ansible.rst

 .. highlight:: console

-This tutorial illustrates the use of the `postgresql_instance` Ansible module.
+This tutorial illustrates the use of the `pglift.instance` Ansible module.

 First, ``ansible`` needs to be installed in the :ref:`development environment
 <devenv>`: